Crappie Vs Bluegill – What’s the Difference?

 Best fishing methods for crappie

 Floating structures and docks are great places to catch crappies.
 These structures provide them with ample food and cool water temperature.
 Many state-owned bodies of water have fishing jetties that you can fish from.
-Try casting to these structures near weed beds or sunken logs.
+Try casting these structures near weed beds or sunken logs.
 Make sure your bait clears the stakes and stays up off the bottom of the water.
-This will reduce tackle loss and attract strikes from crappies that are rising up to feed.
+This will reduce tackle loss and attract strikes from crappies that are rising to feed.

 Another method is jigging.
 Jigs are effective in several situations and can be fished from shore.
 Some lakes are ideal for casting and vertically presenting a jig.
-If you’re fishing for crappie near brush piles, try using a jig with soft plastic body.
+If you’re fishing for crappie near brush piles, try using a jig with a soft plastic body.
 You can also cast from a boat and position yourself over the brush piles.
 Cast slowly and carefully as your bait will stay in the strike zone.

 Conclusion about crappie and bluegill